ankita-singh-git/hoover-service/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.hoover.HooverApplication` class from your IDE.

-Alternatively you can run below command on command propmt :
+Alternatively, you can run below command on command prompt :

 ```
 mvn package spring-boot:run